We believe that social films can create social change.

 These filmmakers are often first-time directors who represent their community voices and struggles, such as the rights of the elderly, sex workers, and the rights of the forgotten and marginalised, such as farmers, the blind community, and the urban poor.

-Working with renowned, talented and experienced industry experts, we organise workshops for social filmmakers and civil society organisations to explore new methods and mediums to be more effective in bringing desired change and sustainable impact.
+Working with industry experts, we organise workshops for social filmmakers and civil society organisations.
+Working with them, we aim to explore new methods and mediums in effective and sustainable change.

-This includes topics on story development, technical production skills, using film in education, using film with a strategic impact framework, and audio documentary workshops.
+This includes workshops on story development, technical production skills, using film in education, using film with a strategic impact framework, and audio documentary workshops.

 Social film archive